 Compliance Date: October 15, 2001

-Summary: The Occupational Safety and Health Administration has issued a final Ergonomics Program standard (29 CFR 1910.900) to address the risk of employee exposure to ergonomic risk factors in jobs in all general industry workplaces .
-Also addressed are many Enron plant employees, such as maintenance personnel and field employees involved in repetition, force and awkward posture risk factors covered by the standard.
-The new standard contains a Grandfather Clauseto exempt employers who have an ergonomics program grandfatheredwith a written programin place and evaluated for its effectiveness prior to November 14, 2000.
+Summary: The Occupational Safety and Health Administration has issued a final Ergonomics Program standard (29 CFR 1910.900) to address the risk of employee exposure to ergonomic risk factors in jobs in all general industry workplaces, including offices.
+The standard applies to many Enron employees, such as, office personnel, plant maintenance personnel and field employees involved in repetition, force and awkward posture risk factors covered by the standard.
+The new standard contains a Grandfather Clause exemption for employers having implemented an ergonomics program prior to November 14, 2000.
+The exempted grandfathered program must include a specific written program and have been evaluated for its effectiveness.
 An acceptable program must meet all of the following program elements: management leadership, employee participation, job hazard analysis and control, training, and program evaluation.
-Within one year after the effective date of the standard, a musculoskeletal disorder (MSD medical management and work restriction program must be implemented.
+Within one year after the effective date of the standard (January 16, 2002), a MSD medical management and work restriction program must be implemented.
 OSHA is very clear that any existing safety incentive programs must be designed in such a manner to not discourage reporting of MSD injuries.

-Otherwise, the standard is extremely complex, prescriptive, resource intensive and must be in compliance by October 15, 2001.
-Thereafter, when an employee reports a MSD in a non-grandfathered situation, the employer must first determine whether it meets the definition of an MSD incident, and that the job qualifies as having risk factors of sufficient magnitude, duration, or intensity to warrant being classified as a problem job.
-The risk factors addressed by this standard include repetition, awkward posture, force, vibration, and contact stress.
-Upon finding the reported incident falls under the standard’s guidelines, the employer must establish an ergonomics program for that job and all others having the same tasks in that establishment.
-The program must contain the above referenced program elements, and be implemented within the timelines allotted.
-The standard provides the employer with several options for evaluating and controlling risk factors for jobs covered by the standard, and provides objective criteria for identifying MSD hazards in those jobs and determining when the controls implemented have achieved the required level of control.
+Without the benefit of the grandfather exemption the standard is extremely complex, prescriptive, resource intensive and must be implemented and in compliance by October 15, 2001.

-Impact: All Enron companiesOSHA regulated (U.S, Guam, P.R.) and employees are potentially impacted by this final rule.Status: EnronEnvironmental,Environmental,administrative and n effectivegrandfathered
+Impact: All Enron US OSHA regulated (U.S, Guam, Puerto Rico) business units and employees are potentially impacted by this final rule.

+Enron Action Status: Enron Corporate Environmental, Health and Safety and Wellness groups and the Enron Environmental, Health and Safety Council have over the last year actively commented on the proposed administrative rule and developed procedures for an effective program that qualifies for the grandfathered exemption.

-Recommended Actions: EachOSHA regulated (U.S, Guam, P.R.)
-Proceed with the Enron EH&S action plan made available to the members of the Enron Environmental, Health and Safety Council to obtain grandfather status.
-Necessary materials have been distributed by the Regulatory Technical Analysis Group to achieve this status. necessary equipment Enron EH&S will offer Enron Office Ergonomics Program and work environment evaluation training on January 11, 2001 for Enron safety and wellness professionals.Otherwise, all these A more detailed version of this Safety Notice is being distributed to Enron safety and wellness personnel.
+Recommended Actions: Each US OSHA regulated (U.S, Guam, Puerto Rico) business unit should proceed with the Enron EH&S action plan made available to the members of the Enron Environmental, Health and Safety Council to obtain grandfather status.
+Necessary materials have been distributed by the corporate EH & S Group to achieve this status.
+Corporate EHS will coordinate the activities required for business units not having dedicated safety professionals to evaluate findings and assist in implementing necessary equipment or task changes.
+Enron EH&S will offer Enron Office Ergonomics Program and work environment evaluation training on January 11, 2001 for Enron safety and wellness professionals.

+A more detailed version of this Safety Notice is being distributed to Enron safety and wellness personnel.
 If there are any questions concerning this final rule, training participation or program implementation, contact Russell Tucker at (713) 646-7840.

 Mgmt.
 Distribution: